rcrowther/django-category-collection/README.rst

     New layout?
 5 secs.

 You can use 'term_parents(base_pk, term_pk)' to return the parents of a term.
-This is  good for titles and the like, telling a user where they came from, or arre under.
+This is  good for titles and the like, telling a user where they came from, or are under.
 Note the plural---if you are using a multiple-parent taxonomy, the method may return several parents.

 There are many methods in the API. term_ancestor_paths() gets the paths back from a term to the root.
 The code is nearly the same as the last code, but note the use of an index for '0',::